vain0x/wpf-nav-sample/README.md

 - Define `DataTemplate`s to define **map from view models to views** (control) in resource dictionary
 - Show views by setting view models to content of `ContentControl` (referred to as *frame*)
-- Changing content of the frame is navigation
+- Changing content of the frame is navigation, *which is done in view model layout*

-NOTE: You don't need `System.Windows.Controls.Frame`.
+Note that you don't need `System.Windows.Controls.Frame`.

 ## Mechanism